soltysh/talks/coroutines_generators/article.md

 ```

 This is of course just the beginning, to make sure everybody will reach the
-samle level of knowledge.
+same level of knowledge.
 So expect more of the promised awesomeness to come.

 TODO:
 !!!Generators as pipelines -> explored in 1st tutorial, must be here!!!

 What's probably lesser known fact, is that `yield` statement can be used
 to receive values.
-See [receiver.py](http://github.com/soltysh/talks/coroutines_generators/examples/receiver.py):
+See [generator2.py](http://github.com/soltysh/talks/coroutines_generators/examples/generator2.py):

 ```
 def receiver():